omini-max/alx-higher_level_programming/0x02-python-import_modules/README.md

 # Python - import & modules

-In this project, I learned about importing and using functions and creating modules in Python.
-I further practiced using the builtin function `dir()` and using command line arguments within Python programs.
+In this project, I learnt how to import and use functions, create modules in Python.
+I also practiced using the builtin function `dir()` and using command line arguments within Python programs.

 ## Tasks :page_with_curl: